Miks vs NeonMatchups

 Understanding how Controller abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Miks's Controller toolkit may excel at certain aspects while Neon's Duelist kit counters others.
 The Neon advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Miks has favorable matchups against 7 agents and unfavorable matchups against 2 agents in Valorant.
-Miks's strongest matchup is against Clove with a 80.0% win rate.
-The most challenging matchup is Neon at 36.4% win rate.
+Miks has favorable matchups against 1 agents and unfavorable matchups against 2 agents in Valorant.
+Miks's strongest matchup is against Reyna with a 66.7% win rate.
+The most challenging matchup is Neon at 28.6% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Help us maintain accuracy!
 If you notice incorrect stats, missing data, or any issues, your feedback directly improves the quality of our data for the entire community.